sybenx/aarwares-site/bartender.md

 **_notice! some decks have suplicate Heart Aces, make sure you only have one per deck before playing_**

-Game can be played with a normal deck of playing cards (1 deck for 2 players, 2 decks for 3-4).
+Game can be played with a normal deck of playing cards (1 deck for 2 players, 2 decks for 3-4 players).

 ### _To Play_